dmadisetti/scipy_proceedings_2026/README.md

 7. [Create a PR](#create-a-paper-pr)

 You can see examples of submissions in the `example` folder in each presentation directory.
+For slides and posters, you should use the corresponding prefix for your PR title, e.g. `Slides:`.